 Marcia Moore – Marcia is a long time supporter of MCP.
 As a retired Dental Hygienist she volunteers in Africa and Asia in the field of dental health.
 Marcia has been a Proper Walk participant and has served on the Board of Directors since 2014.
 She currently serves on the grant writing committee and promotes MCP by presenting information in many venues.
 Her vision is that all children deserve an opportunity for hope.

-Deb Bean – Deb joined the Board in May 2015.
+Deb Strickland – Deb joined the Board in May 2015.
 She has been a realtor for the past 27 years.
 She has volunteered at orphanages in Belarus, Guatemala and Mexico and volunteers locally at the Eugene Mission and Bags of Love.
 She participated in the 2016 Proper Safari and has visited Makindu twice so far.
 Deb is chairing this year’s inaugural Amazing Race fundraiser in Eugene in May to fulfill her primary focus and passion of Helping the Kids at Makindu Children’s Program.

 Joshua Dowell – Joshua is new to the board, joining in February 2017.
 He currently works as a counselor at a private school in Goochland VA.
 He attended Virginia Commonwealth University and received a degree in Psychology.
 Joshua is also the frontman and band leader of the multi-award winning reggae band, Mighty Joshua & The Zion #5.
 He has helped raise funds for Makindu Children’s Program for many years and has been on Proper Walks 2010 and 2016.